COLLEGE ADMISSIONS

 Vishal Goenka December 15, 2024 • 6 min read

 Many universities, traditional high schools, and private educational institutions offer academic programs during summer.
-Comparing these programs can be challenging because they have different strengths and weaknesses.
-We have compiled a list of factors to consider when selecting an academic summer program for your high school student.
-We also compared the three types of programs to help you make an informed decision.
+Comparing these programs can be overwhelming because they have different strengths and weaknesses.

-• Location: Residential programs held on college campuses offer students a unique experience that goes beyond the academic nature of the course.
+• Location and Schedule: Residential programs held on college campuses offer students a unique experience that goes beyond the academic nature of the course.
 Programs offered at a local school or private institution can have a high overhead of transportation and logistics for parents.
-Online programs can be extremely time efficient, allow flexibility with summer travel, and are often the best choice for self-motivated students.
-Be clear on the value you are looking for, and think about the environment that would be best for your child.
+Online programs can be extremely time efficient, allow flexibility with summer travel.

 • Cost: When comparing program costs, consider factors such as the amount of live interaction with instructors, class size, course duration, transferable credits, and whether the price includes learning materials.
 For residential programs, include the cost of room and board and travel.
 Some programs offer scholarships or financial aid to help offset the cost.